DarkHexSage/password-checker/README.md

 <details>
 <summary><strong>📄 License & Attribution</strong></summary>

-Educational project for learning API security.
-OWASP content used under creative commons license.
+Educational project for learning password security and NIST guidelines.
+NIST SP 800-63 content used under public domain.
+No passwords are stored, transmitted, or used beyond validation scope.

 </details>